Piloting the E-Petitioner System with the German Parliament

 e-Petitioner will assist the German Bundestag in discharging their responsibilities to upholding the right of their citizens to petition the Parliament, by providing a novel electronic channel to compliment their exisiting work with paper petitions.

 The Bundestag e-Petitioner was formally launched on 1st September 2005.

-Piloting the E-Petitioner System with the German Parliament is a Research Councils project funded by German Parliament.
+Piloting the E-Petitioner System with the German Parliament is a Research - Other Sources project funded by German Parliament.

 Carried out in collaboration with and others.

 InGSoc (Informing the Good Society: New Directions in Information Policy) is a three-year project, funded by an Arts and Humanities Research Council standard grant.
 The project, whose common thread is the social impact of information and technology and relevant public policy issues, has three...

 The ESRC Information Science Pathway is one of 24 accredited training pathways within the Scottish ESRC Doctoral Training Centre (DTC) of the Scottish Graduate School of Social Science (SGSSS).
 This is part of a £20 million investment in the UK's largest DTC, which awards 65 studentships to...

 A programme of four workshops on making the most of the internet for Community Councillors, funded by the Scottish Government.
 This follows on from the successful workshop we held in January The primary purpose of this programme is to extend networking, problem elucidation and solving opportunities...